onflow/cadence/docs/FAQ.md

 The operator precedence parsing technique avoids constructing a CST and the associated overhead, where each grammar rule is translated to a CST node.
 For example, a simple integer literal would be "boxed" in several outer grammar rule nodes.

-## What is the algorithm efficiency of operations on arrays and dictionaries?
+## What is the algorithmic efficiency of operations on arrays and dictionaries?

 Arrays and dictionaries are implemented [as trees](https://github.com/onflow/atree).
-This means that lookup operations are not constant time.
+This means that lookup operations do not run in constant time.
 In certain cases, a mutation operation may cause a rebalancing of the tree.